 Your medical imaging exam could be a simple X-ray or ultrasound.
 Or, your doctor might have ordered one of the more complex exams, such as computed tomography (CT), magnetic resonance imaging (MRI), or nuclear medicine imaging.
 Whichever exam has been requested, they all have preparation instructions which are important to follow leading up to your appointment.

 We will explain how to prepare for your exam when you are booking your appointment.
-If you’ve signed up for email notifications about your appointment, there will also be a link to your preparation instructions in your confirmation and reminder emails.
+If you’ve signed up for email and/or text message notifications about your appointment, there will also be a link to your preparation instructions in your confirmation and reminder messages.

 WHAT PREPARATION INSTRUCTIONS APPLY TO MOST EXAMS?